 Meeting Rooms

-The Stillwater Public Library has three small conference rooms, a large conference room, an auditorium, and open reception area available to host your conference, seminar, workshop, or class.
-With a room rental, you will have access to free parking, wireless internet as well as the use of projectors, screens, and other equipment.
+The Stillwater Public Library has three small conference rooms, a large conference room, an auditorium, and an open reception area available to host your conference, seminar, workshop, or class.
+With a room rental, you will have access to free parking, wireless internet, as well as the use of projectors, screens, and other equipment.
 Need a quiet space to study, attend a virtual appointment, or have a community meeting?
 We have free options available for non-profits and individuals who qualify.

 Room Types & Amenities